developmentseed/pearl-ml-pipeline/README.md

 <img width="1426" alt="Screen Shot 2021-11-08 at 8 20 04 AM" src="https://user-images.githubusercontent.com/14057932/140749239-6963fd38-d8cb-40a6-b2eb-2cd1869ab897.png">

 ### Configure environment

+This code was tested using `python 3.6.5`

+Please install `train_azure/requirements.txt` into your local environment

 You will need to set the following variables in your env

 bash